Dr. Olympio, founder of Patient Sim Lab, reviews floor plan with Steve Panish of Facilities Planning

 Francis M. James III, M.D., who joined the faculty in 1968, served as the Department's second Chair from 1983 to 1998.
 He directed a major expansion of the Department's faculty and their administrative responsibilities in the Medical Center, and fostered faculty research and leadership in the field.

-Raymond C. Roy, M.D., became Chair in 1998, having earlier served on this faculty for 15 years.
-He was previously Chair of the Department of Anesthesiology and Perioperative Medicine of the Medical University of South Carolina (1992-1996) and then Chair of the Department of Anesthesiology at the University of Virginia (1996-1998).
+Raymond C. Roy, M.D., Ph.D., became Chair in 1998, having earlier served on the faculty for 15 years (1978-92).
+He was previously Chair of the Department of Anesthesia and Perioperative Medicine at the Medical University of South Carolina (1992-96) and then Chair of the Department of Anesthesiology at the University of Virginia (1996-98).
+During his leadership the patient simulation laboratory was established, the electronic anesthesia record was introduced, and the preoperative anesthesia clinic evolved toward the model of the surgical home.

-Joseph R. Tobin, M.D., has been appointed Chair of the Department of Anesthesiology in 2008 and is also head of the Section on Pediatric Anesthesiology and Critical Care.
-Tobin is also Director of the Malignant Hyperthermia Biopsy Testing Center at Wake Forest Baptist Medical Center.
+Joseph R. Tobin, M.D., was appointed Chair of the Department of Anesthesiology in 2008 and was also head of the Section on Pediatric Anesthesiology and Critical Care.
+Tobin was also Director of the Malignant Hyperthermia Biopsy Testing Center at Wake Forest Baptist Medical Center.
 His tenure began at Wake Forest School of Medicine in 1993 after coming from Johns Hopkins University.
 Tobin wears many hats and is also actively involved in scientific society and federal agency leadership roles.
+He served as Chair from 2008-2014.

 In 1998 we increased the number of residency positions from 10 to 15 per year.
 Since 1967, more than 325 physicians have completed anesthesiology training in the Department's residency and fellowship programs.
 Meanwhile, the North Carolina Baptist Hospital has grown from a 300-bed institution with 9 operating rooms to an 830-bed facility with 40 operating rooms and 3 to 4 general anesthesia sites outside of the Operating Room.